themisbo/Rule-based-Bayesian-regr/README.md

 burgers-2d with rules ~ 11 minutes
 ```

+## Supplementary material
+Supplementary material for the paper is included in [this folder](supplementary_material/).

 ## References

 [1] Bar-Sinai, Y., Hoyer, S., Hickey, J., & Brenner, M. P. (2019).
 Learning data-driven discretizations for partial differential equations. _Proceedings of the National Academy of Sciences_, _116_(31), 15344-15349.